askjohngeorge/pipecat-openai-20mar25-test/README.md

-# Conversational Drunken Pirate Demo with Latest OpenAI Voice Pipeline
+# Conversational Drunken Pirate Demo

 An AI-powered conversational bot built with Daily's SDK that can engage in real-time voice conversations as a drunken pirate.
 The bot uses OpenAI's speech-to-text, text-to-speech, and language model services to create a natural interactive experience.